 Life’s Ups and Down’s

-- Ups: In regards to my mental health, therapy is going well.
-I feel like I am making progress in areas I’ve been wanting to improve on.
-As for my personal life, I’ve done some shopping and have added some new key pieces to my spring / summer wardrobe (now, if only the weather would warm up!)
+- Ups: Not to sound Basic, but I’ve done some shopping and have added some new key pieces to my spring / summer wardrobe (now, if only the weather would warm up!)
 Finally, in regards to my exercise regime, I’ve managed to go running a few times this month, as well as make it to a few yoga classes.

 - Downs: On an extremely frustrating note, I had not one, but TWO ATMs eat my debit cards, both within a two-week period.
 Not only does it take takes forever to replace, it also costs money to replace debit cards in France, so it’s been a bit ridiculous.
 Finally, I was slammed with a 134€ customs tax when I received a package from the USA.
 I’ve heard of this happening but had never actually fallen victim to it until now.